 |Partners||National Forest Commission and Secretariat of Environment and Territorial Development|

 |Funding Source||National Forest Commission and Secretariat of Environment and Territorial Development|

 |Funding Amount||Phase 1. $ 11,326,774 Mexican pesos to conserve carbon sinks|

 |Initiative Status||$ 11,326,774 pesos invested|

-The UK Space Agency through the International Collaboration Program initiates a project to improve global forest management and protection on 300 million hectares of tropical forest "Forest 2020" to assist countries with high biological diversity improve the management and conservation of their forest ecosystems, through the monitoring of tropical forests.
+The UK Space Agency, through the International Collaboration Program, initiated a project to improve the management and protection of forests worldwide on 300 million hectares of tropical forest "Forest 2020," to help countries with high biological diversity improve the management and conservation of their forest ecosystems, through the monitoring of tropical forests.
 Ecometrica is the international consortium that brings together international experts for the monitoring of forests in the world, including: University of Edinburgh, University of Leicester and Edinburgh Carbomap.
 For Mexico, window areas were selected in two states, Jalisco (345,531.82 ha.) and Chiapas (500,015.61 ha.), signing collaboration agreements with local partners such as FIPRODEFO in Jalisco, PRONATURA-SUR, AMBIO and ECOSUR in Chiapas.

 |Partners||Ecometrica and FIPRODEFO|